Lessons from a Lunch Interrupted: Rethinking Our Response to theHomeless

 So the world is falling apart, and Jesus weeps.
 That’s it?
 That’s all he can offer us?
 What are we supposed to do with that?
 Well, let’s see:

 The Rabbi Hanoch of Alexander offers, “There are…some things that ought not to be endured.
 There are some things worth weeping about lest we lose our sense of self.
 We must always cope with evil, of course, but we must never adjust to it.
-We must stay eternally restless for justice, for joy.
-Restless enough to cry out in pain when the world loses them.”
+We must stay eternally restless for justice.”

 Chittister concludes, “If we do not allow ourselves to face and feel pain…our lies about life shrink our hearts and limit our vision.
 It is not healthy, for instance, to say that massive poverty is sad but “normal.”
 It is not right to say that sexism is unfortunate but “necessary.”
 It is not human to say that war is miserable but “inevitable”.
 To weep tears of frustration about them may be to take our first real steps toward honesty, toward mental health, toward a life that is worth living.”

 He longs to tell us the same thing if we can get over ourselves.
 If we can see clearly the suffering all around us that breaks God’s heart, the next hurdle is being accountable.
-It’s way too easy to shirk our responsibility.
-To just bring Christ into this battle for the soul of America with whatever excuse happens to work at the moment.
+It’s way too easy to shirk our responsibility and absolve ourselves with whatever excuse happens to work at the moment.

 Lately, we seem so overwhelmed by the reality of the pain and suffering in our midst that we have either become numb to it or shake our fists in anger.
 We don’t feel like we have the power to address the massive needs of others, even if we want to.
 And truth be told, we don’t.
 So we shrug our shoulders, retreat into our little bubbles, and utter some feeble justification for not “getting involved”.